Washington wild ducks

 Avian influenza ("bird flu") is a viral illness found in birds.
 Wild birds can carry a number of bird flu viruses, but most strains do not seriously affect them.

-In 1996, a particularly virulent form of bird flu caused by a strain of virus known as HPAI H5N1 sickened and killed birds in Asia, Africa and Europe.
-After close contact with infected domestic birds, more than 100 people in Asia died from HPAI H5N1 virus.
-HPAI H5N1 has not been detected in North America.
+In 1996, a particularly virulent form of bird flu caused by a strain of virus known as Asian HPAI H5N1 sickened and killed birds in Asia, Africa and Europe.
+After close contact with infected domestic birds, more than 100 people in Asia died from this Asian HPAI H5N1 virus.
+This strain of HPAI has not been detected in North America.